List of Kung Fu Panda characters: Shirong

 Shirong (voiced by Malcolm McDowell) is a red panda and the father of Master Shifu.
 A con artist by trade, Shirong used his son as a shill before abandoning him at the Jade Palace.
-In the Legends of Awesomeness episode "Father Crime," Shirong stages a kidnapping in order to reconnect with his son, but Shifu is captured by Tong Fo in the process.
-Shirong, along with Po and Tigress, helps to free his son, and the two end on good terms.
+In the Legends of Awesomeness episode "Father Crime", Shirong stages a kidnapping in order to reconnect with his son, but Shifu is captured by Tong Fo in the process.
+Shirong, along with Po and Tigress, helps to free his son, and they end on good terms.

 Zeng

 Zeng (voiced by Dan Fogler) is a swan goose and a messenger of Master Shifu.
 Ironically, while he is given the mission to double the amount of guards at Chorh-Gom Prison and prevent Tai Lung's escape, Tai Lung uses one of Zeng's fallen feathers to pick the lock on his restraints and escape.
 Zeng is spared in the resulting prison break, but is forced to return to the valley and herald Tai Lung's escape.
-His role in the film is a reflection of Oogway's proverb that "one often meets destiny on the road he takes to avoid it."
+He has not been seen after that since.
+His role in the film is a reflection of Oogway's proverb that "one often meets his destiny on the road he takes to avoid it".